Working with informality: A hidden path to Zero Hunger

 In Nairobi’s Mukuru informal settlement, a community-run school meal programme—co-created by TMG Research with our local partners the Viwandani Comprehensive Community Organization (VICCO) and the Ruben Centre—now provides meals for over 1,000 children excluded from public services.
 Designed collaboratively with parents, it balances nutrition and affordability while fostering the community ownership.

-Also in Mukuru, food vendor associations—supported by TMG, Akiba Mashinani Trust (AMT), and the Kenya National Alliance of Street Vendors and Informal Traders (KENASVIT)—are helping over 200 vendors access bulk purchasing, loans, and support during crises like the 2024 floods.
+Also in Mukuru, food vendor associations—supported by TMG, Akiba Mashinani Trust (AMT), and the Kenya National Alliance of Street Vendors and Informal Traders (KENASVIT)—are helping over 200 vendors access bulk purchasing, loans, and support during crises like the 2024 floods in Kenya.
 They also mediate with city authorities on issues such as food safety.

-With the right support—investment, infrastructure, and recognition—such grassroots social innovations can evolve into inclusive, resilient solutions that reflect the realities of those they serve.
+With the right support—investment, infrastructure, and recognition—such grassroots social innovations can evolve into inclusive and resilient solutions that reflect the realities of those they serve.

-Food safety matters—but regulations must meet people where they are.
+Food safety matters, but regulations must meet people where they are.
 Standards that assume access to clean water, stable infrastructure, and permanent premises make compliance impossible for most informal vendors.
-Instead of enhancing safety, rigid rules often punish the very people providing affordable, accessible food.
+Instead of enhancing safety, rigid rules often punish the very people providing affordable and accessible food.

 It’s time to stop expecting informal workers to operate like formal businesses in informal environments.
 Regulations as safeguards—not barriers—can help create a more inclusive, resilient, and food-secure environment for all.